 Meanwhile, the upheaval and family illnesses had left an indelible mark.
 Sometime after her arrival in Reading, Lillie May Snyder pursued the training needed to secure work as a licensed practical nurse.
 She then obtained a position as a governess to David and Sandra Kelsey, the children of prominent Berks County dentist, Jules Kelsey, D.D.S.
 In doing so, she also became a role model for her niece, Lillian Estelle Snyder, who graduated from the Reading Hospital School of Nursing as a registered nurse, relocated to Boston, and became a head nurse in the women’s and children’s ward at Peter Bent Brigham Hospital during the 1940s.
 Intensely interested in the cause and prevention of infectious diseases, Lillian E. Snyder later became a head nurse at the Allentown Hospital before embarking on a nursing career with the Merck pharmaceutical company.
 She was beloved not just by her siblings, but by her many nieces and nephews.

-Well acquainted with her Aunt Lillie May, she also knew and interacted with her grandmother (Lillie May’s mother), Kate Snyder, who finally succumbed to complications from tuberculosis at her home on Church Street in Reading on 8 August 1918.
-Her final arrangements were handled by George R. Schaeffer, a funeral director in Kutztown who was the brother-in-law of Kate’s son, William Emery Snyder.
+Well acquainted with her Aunt Lillie May, Lillian E. Snyder also knew and interacted with her grandmother (Lillie May’s mother), Kate Snyder, who finally succumbed to complications from tuberculosis at her home on Church Street in Reading on 8 August 1918.
+The funeral arrangements for Kate Snyder were handled by George R. Schaeffer, a funeral director in Kutztown who was the brother-in-law of Kate’s son, William Emery Snyder.
 Records at the time documented that her body was clothed in a simple white dress and that her remains were transported to Ashland for burial at Brock Cemetery.
 The precise location of her grave, however, remains unidentified.

 As she aged, the arc of her life followed a familiar pattern.
 Suffering from heart disease, she was eventually hospitalized at Berks Heim in Berks County, and passed away there on 16 May 1956.
 She was the last surviving member of the immediate family of Civil War veteran Timothy M. Snyder.